 Howe would later play for the Detroit Red Wings and Hartford Whalers, both of the National Hockey League (NHL), as well as the Houston Aeros and New England Whalers of the World Hockey Association.
-A four-time Stanley Cup champion with the Red Wings, Howe also won six Hart Trophies as the league’s most valuable player and six Art Ross Trophies as the leading scorer.
+A four-time Stanley Cup champion with the Red Wings, he won six Hart Trophies as the league’s most valuable player and six Art Ross Trophies as the leading scorer.

-Issued by Canada Post, each 46-cent stamp measures 42 millimetres by 42 millimetres while the sheet measures 160 millimetres by 204 millimetres.
+Issued by Canada Post, each 46-cent stamp measures 42 millimetres by 42 millimetres while the souvenir sheet measures 160 millimetres by 204 millimetres.

 Combining canvas illustration and computer design, artists Dan Fell and Vincent McIndoe designed the stamps, which feature action vignettes depicting the players on the spotlighted ice surface.
 The all-star logo is flanked by vignettes of the silhouettes of Maple Leaf Gardens and the Air Canada Centre—the site of the first and 50th NHL All-Star Game, respectively.
-Each star in the row of five along the bottom of the souvenir sheet symbolizes ten years of All-Star match-ups.
+Each star in the row of five along the bottom of the souvenir sheet symbolizes 10 years of All-Star match-ups.

 “The challenge in this set was to convey both the excitement and the history of one of Canada’s national sports,” said Fell.

 More recently, Canada Post unveiled its final instalment of the five-year NHL stamp collection at the Hockey Hall of Fame in Toronto.
-Alongside Howe, the 2017 Canadian Hockey Legends issue includes Gretzky; Orr; Richard; Jean Béliveau; and Mario Lemieux.
+Alongside Howe, the 2017 “Canadian Hockey Legends” issue includes Gretzky; Orr; Richard; Jean Béliveau; and Mario Lemieux.

 Designed by Avi Dunkelman and Joe Gault, of the Toronto-based Mix Design Group, each new Canadian Hockey Legends stamp features a head-and-shoulders image of the respective uniformed player with an image of the Stanley Cup in the background.

 “These players really changed the game of hockey forever.
-They’re some of the biggest stars the world of sports has ever seen, and they take centre stage in the final instalment of Canada Post’s five-year NHL stamp series,” said TSN hockey analyst James Duthie, who served as the emcee for the unveiling.
+They’re some of the biggest stars the world of sports has ever seen, and they take centre stage in the final instalment of Canada Post’s five-year NHL stamp series,” said TSN hockey analyst James Duthie, who served as the emcee for the 2017 unveiling.

 On Oct.
 26, 2014, Howe suffered a major stroke.
-He died two years later, on June 10, 2016, at the age of 88.
+He died two years later, on June 10, 2016.
+He was 88.